Slip And Fall Lawyer Toronto | Diamond & Diamond

 Property owners and municipalities have a legal responsibility to make sure their premises are kept as reasonably safe for visitors as possible.
 Slip and fall accidents can come in many different forms and they can occur any time of the year.
 Wet surfaces, icy sidewalks, and improperly maintained floors are just some of the most common causes of slip and fall injuries.
-When involved in a slip and fall accident, it is important to contact a personal injury lawyer at Diamond & Diamond as soon as possible.
+When involved in a slip and fall accident, it is important to contact one of our slip and fall personal injury lawyers at Diamond & Diamond as soon as possible.

 We have offices in the following locations and service clients across Ontario: